Prozzäk

-Prozzäk (also known as Simon and Milo) are a Canadian pop music duo consisting of Jay Levine and James Bryan McCollum.
-Their recordings and animated music videos tell the tale of two friends, Simon (Levine) and Milo (McCollum), who are in search of their true love.
+Prozzäk (also known as Simon and Milo) are a Canadian virtual pop music duo formed by Jay Levine and James Bryan McCollum in 1998.
+Their recordings and animated music videos tell the comedic tale of their frontmen, Simon (Levine) and Milo (McCollum), who are best friends on a search to find true love.

-Since their formation in 1998, the duo have released four studio albums and received four Juno Award nominations.
-Prozzäk was also among the top 80 best-selling Canadian artists in Canada until 2016.
+Since their formation, the duo have released four studio albums and received four Juno Award nominations.
+Prozzäk was also among the top 80 best-selling Canadian artists in Canada from their beginning to 2016.